Keeping it real!

 Us: “No not really…you see there are two types of coffee machine…let me explain….”

-We then go on to explain that in the good ol’ days, all coffee vending machines used instant or soluble coffee.
+We then go on to explain that in the good ol’ days, vending machine coffee was based on instant or soluble coffee.
 The reason: no-one had invented the automatic brew unit that could use real coffee beans!
 So most of us grew up in the office around a kettle, click/click machine or if we were reaaaally lucky… an instant coffee vending machine… avec chocolat!

 Then came the “coffee culture”…(bless you Starbucks) …and suddenly instant coffee wasn’t going to do it for some anymore.
 So out came the “bean-to-cup” coffee vending machines!
 These were so radical at first that some office folk would laugh at us when they saw us loading coffee beans into them.
 “Nice try” they’d say “trying to fool us that this machine works with coffee beans!
 We all know it’s <Nescafe/Ricoffy/other coffee> and the beans are just for show.”